 After a compulsory reload, engage the stop plate until it falls.
-A reload must be made before
+A reload must be made before engaging the stop plate even if a reload has already been made in the Course of Fire

-The stop plates overlap - the winner is the competitor whose stop plate is underneath the
+The stop plates overlap - the winner is the competitor whose stop plate is underneath the opponent's stop plate.
+Competitors are expected to complete the Course of Fire